anhvanthe/2016-10-17-edinburgh/codima-lessons/git/speaker_notes.md

 * **Ask the audience**
   * Who has been in that situation?
+  * Fundamental problems:
+    * synchronising changes
+    * tracking change times
   * How do you get round it?
   * MS Office: track changes
   * Office 365: simultaneous edits?
   * DropBox: now locks files in use
-  * Google Docs: simultaneous editing
+  * Google Docs: simultaneous editing - but for code?

 * **Version control systems are a solution to this**
   * Excellent for code